Monday, September 28, 2015

 When It Rains, It Pours

 As you know, although I no longer own the Inn, I am still in the hospitality business as the general manager of a condotel property.
 A condotel is a condominium complex built to be operated as a hotel.
 The condos are owned by individuals that are then members of an association and the association manages the hotel operation.
 There is a general manager that answers to a board of directors.
-Owners have use of their units more than a timeshare would be but can not reside on the property.
+The owners have use of their units more than a timeshare would allow but can not reside on the property.
 Our particular property was permitted as a transient occupancy hotel.
-The logistics of such a property can get somewhat complicated both from a bookkeeping aspect as well as the who is responsible for what aspect.
+The logistics of such a property can get somewhat complicated both from a bookkeeping aspect as well as who is responsible for what aspect.
 Most of the time, the property runs smooth but the past three weeks...well, lets just say when it rains, it pours.
 Or rather the carnival has been in town.

 We have had an intermittent power failure problem in one condo.
 Our maintenance person, who is very knowledgeable yet not a licensed electrician, a licensed electrical contractor and even the power company have tried to resolve the issue for three weeks now.
 We can't seem to make it fail but as soon as we put a guest in the unit, there is a partial power failure.
 We have replaced several components of the unit's electrical system from the main breaker to a bad GFI and finally concluded that the initial replacement breaker was not making good contact with the questionable busbar (what the breaker plugs in to).
 We also had to replace a water heater in the unit during this period.
 Fortunately, the guests in residence during the water heater failure were regulars who were very patient.